Nekyia: Jung

 C. G. Jung used the concept of Nekyia as an integral part of his analytical psychology: "Nekyia ... introversion of the conscious mind into the deeper layers of the unconscious psyche".
 For Jung, "the Nekyia is no aimless or destructive fall into the abyss, but a meaningful katabasis ... its object the restoration of the whole man".

 Jolande Jacobi added that "this 'great Nekyia' ... is interwoven with innumerable lesser Nekyia experiences".

 Night sea-journey

-Jung used the images of the Nekyia, of "the night journey on the sea ... descend[ing] into the belly of the monster (journey to hell)", and of "'Katabasis' (descent into the lower world)" almost interchangeably.
-His closest followers also saw them as indistinguishable metaphors for "a descent into the dark, hot depths of the unconscious ... a journey to hell and 'death'" – emphasising for example that "the great arc of the night sea journey comprises many lesser rhythms, lesser arcs on the same 'primordial pattern,'" just like the nekyia.
+Jung used the images of the Nekyia—"the night journey on the sea ... descend[ing] into the belly of the monster (journey to hell)"—and of "'Katabasis' (descent into the lower world)" almost interchangeably.
+His closest followers also saw them as indistinguishable metaphors for "a descent into the dark, hot depths of the unconscious ... a journey to hell and 'death'" – emphasising, for example, that "the great arc of the night sea journey comprises many lesser rhythms, lesser arcs on the same 'primordial pattern,'" just like the nekyia.

 The post-Jungian James Hillman however made some clear distinctions among them: